You know what I think if they came to an interim agreement just to save face for Obama?

 They did.

-Yes, they got the the lifting.
+Yes, they got the lifting of sanctions.

-The lifting of sanctions, what they got to what if we get tangible out of it?
+What do we get tangible out of it?

-Um what did we get tangible in return?
+What do we get tangible in return?

-They promised that while we're talking they won't develop a nuke, that they'll stay a year away.
+They promised that while we're talking, they won't develop a nuke, that they'll stay a year away.

 They promised they'll keep talking to us about it.

-They promised to allow the inspectors, they promised um.
+They promised to allow the inspectors.

 Oh, right.

-Well, then what do we get out of this?
+Well, then, what do we get out of this?

-I'm trying, we had to get something.
+We had to get something.

-Um Kerry gets a peace prize.
+Kerry gets a peace prize?

 That would be tangible.